 This post uses affiliate links and I may receive a small commission for purchases made through my links at no additional cost to you.
 Click here for more info.

 This book wasn’t what I was expecting but I found myself devouring the pages in one morning nonetheless.
 If I were to categorize this book it is first and foremost a historical romance; it felt like reading Jane Eyre or Wuthering Heights with supernatural/witchy elements.
 This is a successful historical fiction book, but unfortunately I found the witch plotline underdeveloped and secondary to the romance.

 “There are stories around here that the place is haunted.
 All manners of ghosties and goblins.”

 The Montrose family has all but been run out of Boston due to rumors, but it is not until well into the book that the reader learns what happened.
-Lydia did something as a child; however, what ran them out of Boston was not the incident with the Bishop boy but something that her twenty-two year old sister Catherine did.
-The Montrose family loses their status and items, having to move to the country.
+Lydia did something as a child; however, that ran them out of Boston was not the incident with the Bishop boy but something that her twenty-two-year-old sister Catherine did.
+The Montrose family loses its status and items, having to move to the country.

-There’s a lot of tings happening in this book, and unfortunately for me it didn’t really gel 100%.
+There’s a lot of things happening in this book, and unfortunately for me, it didn’t really gel 100%.
 The book opens by saying “It was the Bishop boy who started it all…” yet none of that really felt connected until the end of the book, and the supernatural/witchy plot didn’t really start to surface until 50% in and I was honestly left wanting a lot more.

 CONTENT WARNINGS: animal death, incest, miscarriage